Good question! It's a known fact - grass forage is the main component and source of minerals, so why do we need to balance their diet?

 Let's look at it another way.
 Imagine randomly removing 50% of the nuts and bolts from your car, then trying to drive it.
 How far do you think you’d get?
 Some might just about rattle and roll, but imagine the stress on your car engine.
 Chances are, you wouldn’t risk even putting the key in the ignition.

-In our human world, if we’re eating the standard western C.R.A.P. diet (not being intentionally-mouthed - it stands for Carbs, Refined, Artificial, and Processed), health nuts report that our own machinery is missing a staggering 80% of our essential nuts and bolts.
-Just as our car won’t function properly, neither will our body, which is why such a high percentage of the western human race is so sick.
+In our human world, if we’re eating the standard western C.R.A.P. diet (not being intentionally rude - it stands for Carbs, Refined, Artificial, and Processed), health nuts report that our own machinery is missing a staggering 80% of our essential nuts and bolts.
+Just as our car won’t function properly if we take out 80% of the engine, neither will our body, which is why such a high percentage of the western human race is so sick.

 Put simply, we need all of the essential, key components for the body to work properly.
 And not unsurprisingly, it's the same for our horses.